 The mountains act as a wall which blocks frigid Pacific winds, and this has created the arid landscapes of the western side of the Andes (like the Atacama Desert) and the tropical lusciousness of the eastern slopes, like in the Amazon rainforest.
 The Amazon River originates in the Andes Mountains.

-8. The mountains hold the world’s largest mineral deposit
+8. The Andes Mountains hold the world’s largest mineral deposit

-The largest gold mine in the world is Peru’s Yanacocha, and both Chile and Peru combine to produce almost half of the world’s mined copper.
+The second-largest gold mine in the world is Peru’s Yanacocha Mine, and both Chile and Peru combine to produce almost half of the world’s mined copper.
 Latest estimates project that yet-to-be discovered copper deposits in the Andes could total a gobsmacking 750 million metric tonnes, along with 13,000 tonnes of gold, 250,000 tonnes of silver and 20 million tonnes of molybdenum, which is a mineral used to harden steel.

 9. The true highest point on earth?
 It’s right here.